Climate change in Alaska: Climate change policy in Alaska

-Alaska has a total of 0.7 million residents and ranks 46th in the nation in terms of GDP, which is $41.1 billion.
+Alaska has approximately 737,000 residents and ranks 50th in the nation in terms of GDP, which is $75 billion.
 In 2005, Alaska ranked 26th in the nations industrial energy consumption at 417.3 trillion Btu and 4th in the nations industrial natural gas consumption at 356.7 trillion Btu.
-Alaskas leading industry is food manufacturing, which is responsible for 7,621 jobs, $230.2 million in payroll, and $1,925.1 million in shipments.
+Alaska's leading industry is food manufacturing, which is responsible for 7,621 jobs, $230.2 million in payroll, and $1,925.1 million in shipments.
 In addition, there is one complete R&D in Alaska.

 Governor Frank Murkowski created the Rural Energy Action Council to help guide Alaska's long-term energy policy.

 The nine-member task force will make recommendations in several areas: incentives to lower energy delivery costs, regional supply and distribution centers, cooperative fuel purchases, power plant operational efficiencies, consolidation of energy providers, a review of Alaska Energy Authority programs, acceleration of wind turbine generator installations, and energy conservation measures.

 The task force is responsible for reviewing and analyzing the state's current and long-term energy needs.
 It is to deliver its recommendations for a long-term energy plan for Railbelt Alaska by December 31, and to produce similar recommendations for Rural Alaska by March 31, 2006.

 In making its recommendations for state energy policy, the task force will consider the needs of Railbelt communities, which are served by the state's main power grid, and those of rural Alaskans who live off the grid for reliable and renewable sources of affordable energy.

 In 2018, the Climate Action Leadership Team a draft for new state-level climate policy.
 The draft outlined goals centered on reducing greenhouse gas emissions and increasing usage of renewables with targets for 2025 using market-based pricing.
 Governor Mike Dunleavy disbanded this team via executive order shortly after he was placed in office.